Shannon-E-Taylor/AGETS/README.md

 This github repository contains code associated with Spiess, Taylor et al. 2022: Approximated Gene Expression Trajectories (AGETs) for Gene Regulatory Network Inference on Cell Tracks.
 (TODO add DOI when paper is published).

-The documents are split into three chunks:
+The documents are split into three folders:

 1) Construct the AGETs - see `01_AGET_construction`